gpullbliss/gpullr-backend/README.md

   * [Gradle](http://gradle.org/)

 ### How to run it locally
-Cloned the application `git clone https://github.com/devbliss/gpullr-backend.git && cd gpullr-backend`.
+Clone the application `git clone https://github.com/devbliss/gpullr-backend.git && cd gpullr-backend`.

 Create the `secret.properties" file in src/main/resources.
 This file is used for configuring the organization and the general access to GitHub.
 It needs to containt the following lines: